 By Kendra Guidolin

-Ahmad Danny Ramadan has won The Fiddlehead’s 28th annual Short Fiction Prize for her story “My Name is Bridge.”
+Ahmad Danny Ramadan has won The Fiddlehead’s 28th annual Short Fiction Prize for his story “My Name is Bridge.”
 The following interview was conducted via email with Editorial Assistant Kendra Guidolin in March/April 2019.

 Kendra Guidolin: I’d like to start by congratulating you on winning this year’s Short Fiction Prize; having read many pieces to consider for the contest, I find yours really stands out in my memory.
 Beginning a piece with a seemingly chaotic depiction of a grandmother and her granddaughter banging pots on a roof in defiance of a sun goddess was playful in its description, but this depiction very quickly evolved into a realized sense of empowerment and agency for both women.
 And then to finish the piece with a sort of horrific victory for the women in the story was absolutely striking.
 Did you start this piece with a sense of where it was going to end up?

 Ahmad Danny Ramadan: Writers have their obsessions they cannot abandon; I’m obsessed with my history of growing up in Syria, and with my Assyrian heritage and traditions.
 I grew up with a grandmother who navigated these identities without ever having them clash.
 That was normal for me back then, and only after arriving in Canada did I realize the uniqueness of that experience.
 My grandmother continues to be my inspiration in life and in writing.
 To answer your question more directly: the story was born in stages.
 The opening scene is a memory of the solar eclipse in 1997, when I was with my own grandmother in Vancouver, and the story grew as an homage to her strength, agency, and resilience.
 I didn’t know where the story was going when I started it, but I was guided by that realized self-empowerment my grandmother had for herself, and installed in the future generations of our family — in both women and men.